In light of economic and political turmoil, many have moved elsewhere within the U.S., hoping to be in the right place when “the big one” hits.

-I recently read John Steinbeck’s well known book, The Grapes of Wrath, which tells the story of the Joad family and so many others who migrated to California during the first Great Depression.
+John Steinbeck’s well known book The Grapes of Wrath tells the story of the Joad family and so many others who migrated to California during the first Great Depression.
 Do we have anywhere in this country now that offers the promise California once did?
 Would newcomers meet with the same disdain the Okies were faced with?

-Interestingly, many comments were negative.
-Several places we might consider ideal locations have plenty of problems, such as high taxes and clannish residents.
-Of course, some comments could have been aimed at keeping unwelcome newcomers away.
+Today several places we might consider to be ideal locations have plenty of problems, such as high taxes and clannish residents.
+Maybe the area you’d like to move to doesn’t want newcomers.

-Someone left a comment saying it’s better to stay where you are, where you’ve got connections.
-What do you think?
+Is it better to stay where you are, where you’ve got connections?

 Not all of us have a good support network or connections where we live now.
 Is it worth moving elsewhere, hoping to build new connections and get a fresh start?
 Would you move closer to relatives for a better support network?

-We once considered moving to another state, partly for health reasons, but don’t have the resources to do so.
-That doesn’t mean we’re never moving.
+We once considered moving to another state, partly for health reasons, but have never had the resources to do so.

 If you’re considering a permanent move, how does the geography of an area affect your plans?